-- Users publish 2 million posts, articles and videos on LinkedIn every day (source).
+- Users publish 2 million posts, articles, and videos daily on LinkedIn (source).

-- If you use a professional headshot in your profile, you will get 14 times more views (source).
+- Using a professional headshot in your profile, will get 14 times more views (source).

-- To my own surprise, LinkedIn Message Ads got a 40% conversion rate (source).
+- To my surprise, LinkedIn Message Ads got a 40% conversion rate (source).

 - There are 80 million active users for LinkedIn SlideShare (source).

 5 Benefits of Using LinkedIn as a Realtor

 Now we know some important and surprising statistics about LinkedIn.

 Let’s also review the 5 benefits of using LinkedIn as a realtor, then think about strategies and conclude if LinkedIn is good for realtors.